project-gemmi/gemmi/docs/sym.rst

 including 3 duplicates (different names for the same settings) in space-group 68.

-We left out many other settings, and we may add more entries in the future, if needed.
-For example, the C- and F-centred tetragonal space groups that are featured in
-`Crystallographic Space Group Diagrams and Tables <http://img.chem.ucl.ac.uk/sgp/mainmenu.htm>`_ by Jeremy Karl Cockcroft (an excellent educational resource), and which are also mentioned in the ITfC Vol.A (Table 1.5.4.4 in the 2015 edition)
+We are aware that there are many other practical settings, and if needed we will add more entries in the future.
+For example, we do not include the C- and F-centred tetragonal space groups that are featured in `Crystallographic Space Group Diagrams and Tables <http://img.chem.ucl.ac.uk/sgp/mainmenu.htm>`_ by Jeremy Karl Cockcroft and which are also mentioned in the ITfC Vol.A (Table 1.5.4.4 in the 2015 edition).

 We also tabulated alternative names.
 For now this only includes new standard names introduced in 1990's by the IUCr